 The value of being able to fix something cannot be overstated.
 You can do a lot of work with a drill or screwdriver.
 Building things is also an invaluable skill to have during any time but during hard ones, you may be able to make your way in the world with the right tools and some skills.

 I wouldn’t want to try building something big with this cordless screwdriver but for most tasks, it would do just fine and it would be a lot better than nothing.
-At under $25 it is not a serious splurge and it includes a set of 10 different screwdriver bits and a bit extender.
+It is not a serious splurge and it includes a set of 10 different screwdriver bits and a bit extender.
 It is smart for the manufacturer to include the bits because it is very frustrating to not have the right bit for the job.
 An extender is essential for getting the most out of a screwdriver since there will be plenty of times that you need to get to a hard to reach screw.